-1411: Musa Celebi became Sultan of the Ottoman Empire.
-During his reign the small Jewish community of Manisa grew in size and wealth after it had been conquered by the Ottomans.
+1411: Musa Celebi became Sultan of the Ottoman Empire which turned out well for a portion of the Jewish population because during his reign the small Jewish community of Manisa grew in size and wealth after it had been conquered by the Ottomans.

 1525(24th of Adar): Rabbi Isaac Eizik Margoliot author of Seder Gitten ve-Halizah passed away.

 1537: “Pope Paul III” issued “a call for a general council to deal with the Reformation.”
 This is the same pontiff who issued “Licet Judaei” a bull that spoke against the blood libel.